 Getting more pageviews relates to increasing your website traffic.
 Although this might be a simple question to ask, many methods exist, each that would merit a blog post if not a course of its own.

 Here’s a quick summary of methods for you to try out and do further research on:

 Social traffic: This can include building a social media following on Twitter, Facebook, and Pinterest.
 Alternatively, post your latest articles in Facebook groups.
 You can even create videos on YouTube or build a YouTube channel.

 Paid traffic: This can include buying traffic through sources such as Facebook, Twitter, Pinterest, LinkedIn, native advertising, media buys, and many more.

 Organic traffic/SEO: SEO is also known as search engine optimization and relates to optimizing website content in such a way that search engines want it, ranking high for specific keywords and generating organic traffic.

 Improve website content and design: High-quality, engaging content and a well-designed website can help keep users on your site longer and encourage them to view more pages.
 Some ways to optimize your content and design include:

 Use analytics tools: Analytics tools such as Google Analytics can help you track and analyze your website’s pageviews and user behavior.
 By reviewing this data, you can identify areas for improvement and make data-driven decisions about how to optimize your website.
 Some metrics to track include:

 Also, check out this list of 25 ways to increase website traffic from WordStream.

 Do you have millions of pageviews but don’t know how to monetize them effectively?
-At MonetizeMore we’re experts at monetization and ad optimization and can help you maximize your ad revenue!
-Sign up to get started today!
+At MonetizeMore, we’re experts at monetization and ad optimization and can help you maximize your ad revenue!
+Sign up for a Starter account at MonetizeMore today!